yondonfu/comfystream/.devcontainer/README.md

 Alternatively, you may activate an environment manually with `conda activate comfyui` or `conda activate comfystream`

-> [!NOTE] NOTE For more information, see [Python environments in VS Code](https://code.visualstudio.com/docs/python/environments)
+> [!NOTE] For more information, see [Python environments in VS Code](https://code.visualstudio.com/docs/python/environments)

 ### Starting ComfyUI